yoshuawuyts/knowledge/english.md

 > the quality of being convenient and practical despite possibly being improper
 > or immoral

+### topology
+the way in which constituent parts are interrelated or arranged.
+> "the topology of a computer network"

 ## sayings
 Nice phrases, makes you sound smarter.